shivannis/xandr-docs-public/xandr-docs/articles/monetize/data-marketplace-buyer-overview.md

 ---
-title : Microsoft Monetize - Data Marketplace (Buyer Overview) description : Learn all about Data Marketplace in this page. ms.date: 10/28/2023
+title: Microsoft Monetize - Data Marketplace (Buyer Overview)
+description: Learn all about Data Marketplace in this page. ms.date: 10/28/2023
 ---